Zeeuws Archief

-The Zeeuws Archief (Zeeland Archives) is a knowledge centre for historical and genealogical research in Zeeland, the Netherlands, situated in Middelburg, Terneuzen and Zierikzee.
-It is the Regional Historic Centre for the Province Zeeland, the municipalities of Middelburg, Veere, Flushing, Terneuzen, Schouwen-Duiveland and Kapelle; the government institutions in Zeeland (Court, Notaries, Rijkswaterstaat); Waterschap Scheldestromen (regional Water board) and many social organisations, companies and families in Zeeland.
+The Zeeuws Archief is a knowledge centre for historical and genealogical research in Zeeland, the Netherlands, located in Middelburg, Terneuzen, and Zierikzee.
+It is the Regional Historic Centre for the province of Zeeland, the municipalities of Middelburg, Veere, Flushing, Terneuzen, Schouwen-Duiveland, and Kapelle, as well as government institutions in Zeeland (Court, Notaries, Rijkswaterstaat); Waterschap Scheldestromen (regional Water board) and many social organizations, companies and families in Zeeland.

 Tasks

 The Zeeuws Archief is a knowledge centre for historical land genealogical research in Zeeland.
 The public record office has an extensive collection consisting of archives, drawings, maps, prints and photos on all possible subjects from the province of Zeeland.
-The archive has specific information about the municipalities of Middelburg, Veere, Vlissingen, Terneuzen, Schouwen-Duiveland and Kapelle.
 The Zeeuws Archief formally functions as the National Archive in Zeeland and as the municipal archive for the municipalities of Middelburg, Veere, Vlissingen, Terneuzen, Schouwen-Duiveland and Kapelle.